 Some homeowners still opt for ceramic, porcelain, or stone tiles.
 The individual tiles should be large because smaller square floor tiles will match the kitchen.

-An apron-front sink is a prominent feature of a transitional kitchen.
-This sink style is versatile and found in many different types of kitchens.
+The apron sink is a prominent feature in a transitional kitchen.
+This versatile sink style is found in many different types of kitchens.
 A second sink might also be located on the kitchen island.

 This sink might be used as a prep sink so that the island becomes a workspace.
 They look good on any type of countertop—quartz, granite, or even wood.